 8. Get schooled by Mission Control

 Paul Thomas Hill spent years working on manned spaceflights at Mission Control.
 Now, he can help your team apply the lessons he learned in Houston.
 His leadership workshop explores the role of morality and risk assessment in the workplace, including how to sharpen your technical and strategic skills — even in moments of crisis.

 9. Play cooperative games

 Being a good leader isn’t just about competition.
 Grow your collaborative skills by playing some of these cooperative board games.
-From Pandemic, in which you work together to stop a virus from spreading all over the world, to Co-opoly, which emphasizes cooperative business skills, there are plenty of alternatives to cut-throat board games like Risk and Monopoly.
+For instance, Co-opoly emphasizes cooperative business skills, teaching you and your leadership team the value of working together.
+In fact, there are plenty of alternatives to cut-throat board games like Risk and Monopoly.

 10. Support inclusive workshops

 How diverse is your industry?
 Is it harder for women, trans, and non-binary people to break into leadership roles in your organization?
 A non-profit in Oakland called Frailty Myths is working to change that by offering workshops that “train women in traditionally male-dominated activities.”
 When your female employees participate in one of their workshops, you help to support the organization’s free training sessions for low-income and marginalized communities.

 Agile software development is a strategy that prioritizes collaborative and interactive skills over systems and processes.
 Agile leadership trainings offered by groups like Scrum use hands-on exercises that can help your team reorganize itself along agility principles.
 In fact, participants may be eligible for the Professional Agile Leadership certificate after they complete the training.